 Vision and strategy and building a delightful experience are all necessary pieces of the product manager playbook.
 But Steven Haines says it’s not enough.
 Product leaders need business acumen, the oxygen that keeps your product alive.

 Too many product leaders, he explains, come to the product manager role bearing excess baggage from their functional paradigms.
-They come into a job that requires them to analyze data, detect industry signals, manage internal operations – all these different functions.
+They come into a job that requires them to analyze data, detect industry signals, and manage internal operations.
+All these are different functions.
 We need to get them thinking in these different ways, as opposed to the function from which they’ve come.

 “Senior executives need to create an environment that encourages this nurturing or cultivation of talent,” Steven adds, “to include key dimensions of business acumen.
 Go beyond understanding your markets and your customers.
 Think about how they operate and their mindset.
 Leveling up those skills is critical.”

 Catch the entire podcast to hear all of Steven’s advice on developing business acumen in product leaders – not just for the hand-picked “rising stars,” but creating the tide that raises entire cohorts of future business leaders.

 Paul [00:00:19] Hello and welcome to Project Momentum, where we hope to entertain, educate, and celebrate the amazing product people who are helping to shape our community’s way ahead.
 My name is Paul Gebel and I’m the Director of Product Innovation at ITX.
 Along with my co-host, Sean Flaherty, and our amazing production team and occasional guest host, we record and release a conversation with a product thought leader, writer, speaker, or maker who has something to share with the community every two weeks.